Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: Tasks and Models

 \subsection{Pre-trained Language Models}

-Given the limited size of our training data, we chose to pursue leveraging the advanced capabilities of widely used pre-trained large language models, rather than attempting to train a new model from scratch with a minimal amount of labeled data.
-To identify pre-trained models potentially suited to texts written in historical Turkish, we compared the performance of various pre-trained language models (PLMs) previously utilized for the NER and POS tagging tasks on Modern Turkish \citep{Schweter:2020}.
-Among these models, BERTurk, a Turkish language model utilizing the BERT architecture and pre-trained on Turkish text, achieved good performance consistently for the NER and POS-tagging tasks on various Turkish datasets.
+Given the limited size of our training data, we chose to pursue leveraging the advanced capabilities of widely used PLMs, rather than attempting to train a new model from scratch with a minimal amount of labeled data.
+To identify pre-trained models potentially suited to texts written in historical Turkish, we compared the performance of a number of PLMs previously utilized for the NER and POS tagging tasks on Modern Turkish \citep{Schweter:2020}.
+Among these models, BERTurk, a Turkish language model utilizing the BERT architecture and pre-trained on Turkish text, achieved solid performance consistently for the NER and POS-tagging tasks on various Turkish datasets.
+In fact, BERTurk has demonstrated state-of-the-art performance across a wide range of natural language understanding tasks in Turkish \citep{uzunoglu-sahin-2023-benchmarking,NAJAFI2024124737}

 Additionally, TURNA \citep{uludogan-etal-2024-turna}, a recently proposed T5-based encoder-decoder Turkish language model, built on the Unifying Language Learning (UL2) framework \citep{tay2022ul2}, was introduced for both understanding and generation tasks in Turkish.
 Both BERTurk and TURNA demonstrated similar performance in several NLP tasks \citep{uludogan-etal-2024-turna}.
 Hence, we utilized both models for NER tagging of historical Turkish texts.

 Since historical Turkish shares a common vocabulary with modern Turkish, along with a significant number of words that have become obsolete or have evolved to be unrecognizable in contemporary usage, we hypothesize that a multilingual PLM may also be suitable for our datasets.
-We consider Multilingual BERT \citep{devlin-etal-2019-bert} and XLM-R \citep{conneau2019unsupervised} architectures for this aim and observe that mBERT performs slightly better than XLM-R for named entity recognition of modern Turkish in our preliminary studies.
+We consider multilingual BERT (mBERT) \citep{devlin-etal-2019-bert} and XLM-R \citep{conneau2019unsupervised} architectures for this aim and observe that mBERT performs slightly better than XLM-R for named entity recognition of modern Turkish in our preliminary studies.
 Hence, we opted to utilize mBERT as the multilingual model for our tasks.

+In addition to PLMs, we also carried out preliminary NER experiments with large language models, including LoRA-based fine-tuning of Llama 3.2 and several prompt-based approaches.
+However, these LLM-based methods yielded notably lower performance on historical Turkish NER, largely due to their limited suitability for low-resource, domain-specific settings and their difficulty adapting effectively with the small amount of supervised data available.
+Due to their unsatisfactory and unstable results compared to fully fine-tuned BERTurk, TURNA, and mBERT, we did not include LLM-based approaches in the main experimental setup.